First National Bank in Fleetwood

-First National Bank in Fleetwood, (also known as the First National Bank of Fleetwood or Kutz Brothers Store or Hosiery Mill) is a historic home located at Fleetwood, Berks County, Pennsylvania.
+First National Bank in Fleetwood, (also known as the First National Bank of Fleetwood or Kutz Brothers Store or Hosiery Mill) is a historic bank building located at the intersection of Main and Franklin Streets in Fleetwood, Berks County, Pennsylvania.

 Description and history

 It was built in 1898 and remodeled to its present form between 1919 and 1921.
 It is a three-story, red brick building with a stone front measuring 50 by 125 ft in a vernacular Renaissance Revival style.
 It was originally built as a store and light manufacturing facility, but converted to use as a bank at the time of remodeling.

 It was listed on the National Register of Historic Places on May 20, 2005.